timmcginley/41934/Assignments/A2/README.md

 ## Activity Completion

 ## ideas
-* i would be really interested to see if we could change values in an SVG file and use this to edit and append the information in drawings.
+* I would be really interested to see if we could change values in an SVG file and use this to edit and append the information in drawings.

 [modelling]: /41934/Roles/Modeller
 [analysing]: /41934/Roles/Analyst
 [focus]: /41934/Focus
+[OpenBIM]: /41934/OpenBIM
 [BPMN]: /41934/Concepts/BPMN
+[structural]: /41934/Focus/Structural
+[energy and indoor, daylight, acoustic]: /41934/Focus/Indoor
+[LCA/LCC]: /41934/Focus/Sustainability
+[construction planning]: /41934/Focus/Build